 Adding all of these new channels to your business—or increasing your holiday sales on them—will strain your company’s infrastructure.
 The last thing you want is to get to the end of 2017 with a reputation for late deliveries and slow service.

 Luckily, there are a lot of ways to slash the workload.
-Perhaps the best is to use an ecommerce helpdesk to manage eBay, Amazon, and online store customer service from a single screen.
-Zendesk, Freshdesk, and Desk.com are the best options available.
+Perhaps the best is to use an ecommerce helpdesk to manage eBay, Amazon, Walmart, and online store customer service from a single screen.
+Zendesk and Freshdesk are the best options available.

 See “7 Multi-channel Software Solutions for eBay and Amazon Sellers” for more ways to save time and improve your business’s performance during the holidays.